 - Roll the dough into 35 equal balls.
 Flatten the dough balls slightly.
 Place a peanut butter cup in the center and fold the dough around the candy.

 - Melt the white chocolate according to the package directions.
-Using a toothpick, dip each cookie dough truffle into the melted chocolate.Place on a wax paper lined tray until set.
+Drop one cookie dough truffle at a time into the melted chocolate.
+Lift out with a fork and tap the excess chocolate off on the side of the bowl.Place on a wax paper lined tray until set.

 - Place the peanut butter chips and 1/2 teaspoon shortening in a microwave safe bowl.
 Heat for 30 seconds and stir until creamy.
 Heat again for 15-20 seconds if needed.

 - Spoon the melted peanut butter chips into a plastic baggie with one tip cut off.
 Drizzle over the tops of the cookie dough truffles.

 - Repeat these steps with the chocolate chips and 1/2 teaspoon shortening.
 Let set.